gjlondon/import_madness/blog_post.md

     beeper()

 Anything that gets defined in the module is available in the module's namespace after it's imported.
-So `from a import b` is structurally the same as `b = f()`
+So `from a import b` is structurally the same as `b = f()`, if I structure my module correctly.

 Okay, what about passing arguments?
 Well, that gets a bit harder.
-The trick is that we source code is just text, so we can modify the source of a module before we import it:
+The trick is that Python source code is just a long string, so we can modify the source of a module before we import it:

     # with_args.py